Study reveals why early marriage unsafe for young adults

 “These findings are important because they demonstrate how risk and protective factors may intersect in different ways at different points across the lifespan,” Smith said.

-“Although marriage is typically considered to be protective, when considering the role of development a different picture emerges, such that early marriage may increase the risk of heavy episodic drinking among people who have high genetic predispositions for alcohol use.
+“Although marriage is typically considered to be protective when considering the role of developing a different picture emerges, such that early marriage may increase the risk of heavy episodic drinking among people who have high genetic predispositions for alcohol use.
 It contributes to a more nuanced understanding of the role of marriage,” she added.

 The researchers were somewhat surprised by their findings, given that marriage is generally considered to be protective against poor mental and physical health outcomes.